Topological and Geometric filtration for products: Abstract

 \section{Abstract}

-We show that the Friedlander-Mazur conjecture holds for a sequence of products of projective varieties such as the product of a smooth projective curve and a smooth projective surface, the product of two smooth projective surfaces, the product of arbitrary number of smooth projective curves.
+We show that the Friedlander-Mazur conjecture holds for the product of an elliptic curve with some smooth projective variety of dimension $3$.
 Moreover, we show that the Friedlander-Mazur conjecture is stable under a surjective map.
-As applications, we show that the Friedlander-Mazur conjecture holds for the Jacobian variety of smooth projective curves, uniruled threefolds and unirational varieties up to certain range.
+As applications, we show that the Friedlander-Mazur conjecture holds uniruled threefolds and unirational varieties up to certain range.

 \markright{Lawson homology}